 You’re A Balancing Act.
 We Can Help.

-If you’re ever curious about the University’s commitment to wellbeing, look no further than the newly renovated Reynolds Gym, part of the Wake Forest Wellbeing Center.
+If you’re e ever curious about the University’s commitment to wellbeing, look no further than the Wellbeing Center inside Reynolds Gym.
 Here you will find conversation nooks, a workout facility and resources to help you relax and take care of your personal wellbeing.

-With large windows for natural light, a fireplace, full-body massage chairs and an aromatherapy station, the Reynolds Gym Living Room and Office of Wellbeing suite are sure to be your new favorite spaces on campus
+With large windows for natural light, a fireplace, full-body massage chairs and an aromatherapy station, the Wellbeing Center’s Living Room and Office of Wellbeing are sure to be your new favorite spaces on campus.
+Continue reading to see just some of the many services and programs the Offiffice of Wellbeing offers to support your wellbeing.

 Wake Forest University P.E.E.R.S. is a student-led group that seeks to educate, empower and promote wellbeing within the campus community.
-Through their collaborative outreach and awareness programs, the peer group promotes services, tools and resources involving alcohol and other drug misuse, nutrition, invisible disabilities and mental health. thrive.wfu.edu/programs/peer-education
+Through their collaborative outreach and awareness programs, the peer group promotes services, tools and resources involving alcohol and other drug misuse, stress, sleep awareness and mental health.

 Gold Apron Cooking